The key difference between gasoline and diesel is that the diesel is less volatile and has a higher boiling point than the gasoline.

-Gasoline vs Diesel
+Summary – Gasoline vs Diesel

-Gasoline and diesel are the most common automobile fuels and have a never-ending demand.
+Gasoline and diesel are two types of fuels that we often use in vehicles.
 Both of the fuels have pros and cons of using it.
 In terms of environmental safety, both are harmful.
 The key difference between gasoline and diesel is that diesel is less volatile and has a higher boiling point than gasoline.